tivonse/blackbox/README.md

 # blackbox
-Individual project for demo any integration in stubbing as server side
+Individual project stubbing as server side for demo any integration